 During the second placement, pre-service teachers are expected to accompany the teacher throughout the day and involve themselves as much as possible in all school activities and administrative duties.
 Pre-service teachers are to continue to develop awareness and understanding, through discussion and observation, of the varied nature of the teacher's role.
 Emphasis continues to be on supporting pre-service teachers to relate successfully to students in whole class settings, small groups, and on an individual basis, and to integrate the pre-service teachers' studies with practical learning experiences.
-During this period, preservice teachers are given the opportunity to plan, prepare, and teach lessons to the whole class ideally in their major teaching area and, if relevant and possible, in their minor teaching area.
+During this period, preservice teachers are given the opportunity to plan, prepare, and teach lessons to the whole class.